 You said it, brother, but not nearly as scared as I was gonna be.
 Since the sperm hit the egg, I’d had traumatic attachment disorder, and bad.

-Note: I’m against false use of the terms “attachment disorder” or “attachment therapy” to excuse abuse of clients, as exposed here: https://en.wikipedia.org/wiki/Attachment_therapy.
-But it’s also a problem that the psychiatric Diagnostic and Statistical Manual (DSM) only recognizes Radical Attachment Disorder (RAD).
-RAD only affects a tiny percent of the population.
-But I believe other legitimate forms of attachment disorder affect 50% of Americans.
-I wasn’t RAD, but I had a bad case of legitimate attachment disorder.
-Since I wasn’t RAD, the DSM didn’t recognize my illness, so I got no treatment until I collapsed after age 50.
+Note: I’m against false use of the terms “attachment disorder” or “attachment therapy” to excuse abuse, as exposed here: https://en.wikipedia.org/wiki/Attachment_therapy.
+But it’s also a problem that the psychiatric Diagnostic and Statistical Manual (DSM) only recognizes Radical Attachment Disorder (RAD), which only affects a tiny percent of the population.
+I believe other legitimate forms of attachment disorder affect 50% of Americans.
+I wasn’t RAD, so the DSM didn’t recognize my illness, and I got no treatment until I collapsed after age 50.
 That can’t be right.
 “Attachment problems extending beyond RAD, are a real and appropriate concern for professionals,” concludes the 2006 Report on Attachment Therapy by the American Professional Society on the Abuse of Children (APSAC) which convened to study this problem.

 FN1 Perry, Bruce, MD, “Overview of Neuro-sequential Model of Therapeutics (NMT),” www.childtrauma.org, 2010.
 See also FN5